Tokyo One Piece Tower: One Piece Mugiwara store

 A One Piece official merchandise shop outside the park on the first floor of Tokyo Tower offering One Piece goods and items.
 There were exclusive items only on sale at Tokyo Tower.

 Franky's Cola Bar

-A small cafe inside the park managed by Coca-Cola lover Franky.
+A small cafe inside the park managed by cola lover Franky.
 It offered various light meals and beverages, and some tables and chairs to rest.

 Cafe Mugiwara

 A library cafe located on the first floor of Tokyo Tower that offered foods and beverages inspired by different characters and stories from One Piece.
 It had more than six hundred books and comics from the world related to ONE PIECE, including original manga series, for visitors to read freely while they eat and rest.